 The major killer of alternative sleep patterns is society.
 Many societies are designed around monophasic sleep patterns and as a result it would be perfectly socially acceptable to work, shop or socialise during your alternative sleep times.
 It’s also not much fun being awake when everyone else is sleeping.
 Even if the social factors aren’t enough to put you off, scheduling your whole day around your sleep pattern can be pretty tiring in itself!

-The absolute key to all sleep schedules is predictability and regularity each and every day.
+The absolute key to all sleep patterns is predictability and regularity each and every day.
 It only takes one slight change to mess everything up which might take days to put right.
-Mess up the timing and your sleep pattern is as good as dead.
+Mess up your sleep schedule and your sleep pattern is as good as dead.

 The rule of thumb is that if you can’t master a normal monophasic sleep pattern, it’s best not to attempt the harder biphasic and polyphasic sleep patterns.
 It’s not for the inexperienced!